About the college

 Accommodation and meals

 Meals are provided in the college's dining hall on a pay-as-you-eat basis.
-Those who prefer to cater for themselves can do so by using the small kitchens provided on each floor of the accommodation.
+Those who prefer to cater for themselves can do so by using the kitchenette facilities provided on each floor of the accommodation on the main college site.

 Further information on accommodation at St Catherine's College is available on the college website.